Sport Management, Bachelor of Science

 Honor societies include The College of Professional Studies Honor Society, which recognizes undergraduates who demonstrate academic excellence as well as involvement in campus, church or community activities.
 Applicants must have completed a minimum of 60 credits (30 in CPS) with an index of 3.5 for all coursework.

 Of course, Sport Management majors also benefit from the outstanding academic resources for which St. John's is known.
-All new students receive their own wireless laptop computer with full access to St. John's award-winning network.
 Facilities include high-tech classrooms, laboratories and our 1.7 million-volume University Library.
 Our new D’Angelo Center is a five-story, 127,000-square-foot University and Student Center with classrooms, lecture halls, a Starbucks Café and a full-service food court.

 Students take advantage of St. John’s location in dynamic New York City.
 Our faculty and Career Center have strong ties to employers and other professional and educational resources throughout the New York area.
 Students make New York their classroom through innovative courses like Discover New York.